Flute Quartet No. 1 (Mozart): II. Adagio

-Movement 3
+III.
+Rondo

 The finale of the quartet is a rondo-form movement that passes the melody of the rondo across the group in pairs and ornamented versions to showcase the virtuosity of the group as a whole.
 This movement is the least distinct in the hierarchy of voices but the flute frequently starts the rondo material on its own and is given cadenza-like lead-ins to the next reiteration of the rondo.

 Reception

-The piece was received by its commissioner, Ferdinand De Jean and was likely played in private affairs with no official premiere as it was a composition made for an amateur flutist as a favor to the connection between the two made by Mozart's close friend, Christian Cannabich.
-Mozart then wrote a disappointed letter to his father outlining his lack of compensation for the commission by the flutist and how he needed to distract himself from composing for instruments he "cannot bear".
+The piece was received by its commissioner, Ferdinand De Jean, a wealthy Dutch amateur flautist, and was likely played in private affairs with no official premiere as it was a composition made for an amateur flautist as a favour to the connection between the two made by Mozart's close friend, Christian Cannabich.
+Mozart then wrote a disappointed letter to his father outlining his lack of compensation for the commission by the flautist and how he needed to distract himself from composing for instruments he "cannot bear".